indigo-dc/synergy-doc/doc/admin.md

 This command reports the shares imposed by the Cloud administrator (attribute *shares* in the synergy configuration file) to the dynamic projects and to their users.

-E.g. in the following example *prj_a* was given 70 % of the share, and the rest (30 %) was given to *prj_b*.
+E.g. in the following example the administrator specified in the synergy configuration file the value 70 for the share value of *prj_a*, and 10 as share value for *prj_b*.
+The command also reports the % values.

-The relevant users of these 2 projects were given the same share.

-Therefore the 2 users of *prj_a* has each one a share of 50 % within the project, and a share of 35 % (50 % of 70 %) of total resources.

-The 2 users of *prj_b* has each one a share of 50 % within the project, and a share of 15 % (50 % of 30 %) of total resources.

 ```
 # synergy get_share